 Tips for unaccompanied minors

-If your minor is flying on the company for the first time then you should probably considered some of these additional tips.
+If your minor is flying unaccompanied for the first time then you should probably consider some of these additional tips.

 Introduce them to the airport

-They can make the child feel much more comfortable if you take a pre-visit to the airport just to familiarize them with the airport and some of the agents working.
+It can make the child feel much more comfortable if you take a pre-visit to the airport just to familiarize them with the airport and some of the agents working there.
 Let them see what the agents look like so that your minor can easily identify them and ask for help whenever their trip comes up.

 Inform the gate agent